abreucarvalho/portfolio/content/post/2021-07-14-climate-indices-gif/index.md

         }
 ```

-Also, a few auxiliary lists are used to indicate the directory to save each frame, the dates to indicate in the title, and the file names in order.
+A few auxiliary lists are used to indicate the directory for saving, the months of each frame, and the file names.
+We use the pad function from `stringr` to add a zero before months names.
+This step guarantees that the files will be in the correct order for the animation.

 ```r